 Dos and Dont’s: What to say to someone who is being bullied

 In our research, we found that almost half of us have experienced bullying at one point or another.
-Given what a high number of people that is, it is still very common to be on the receiving end of advice that although means well, isn’t very helpful.
+Given what a high number of people that is, it is still very common to be on the receiving end of advice that although means well, isn’t always very helpful.

 We also know that an alarmingly high number of us never report it and suffer in silence instead.
 If a friend or loved one does decide to open up to you and share what they are going through, sometimes it is hard to know how to appropriately respond.
 With this mind we have compiled a list of things to avoid saying to them, as well as a helpful alternative: